Ana Vale

 ✔️Registered in the ERS with the nº E156948

-Hello! 🙂My name is Ana Soraia Vale and I have a degree in Nursing since 2011.Along with nursing, motherhood has also changed my way of seeing the world and brought me to this area where I like to be/work so much.Anyone who knows me knows how much I love to think and practice nursing, especially in the field of mental health, and in the context of home support.
-It is in this context that I have found the greatest needs in the health area, the least accessibility, and in fact, it is where I feel at home as a professional.The taste for perinatal mental health emerged a little later, in 2015, but after I started to deepen my knowledge in this area, I never stopped.Currently, I am doing a master's degree in maternal health and obstetric nursing to be able to deepen my knowledge in the perinatal period and bring (even) more qualified care to the families' homes from pregnancy to the end of the first after birth.
+Hello! 🙂My name is Ana Soraia Vale and I have a degree in Nursing since 2011.Along with nursing, motherhood has also changed my way of seeing the world and brought me to this area where I like to be/work so much.Anyone who knows me, knows how much I love to think and practice nursing, especially in mental health field, and in the context of home support.
+It is in this context that I have found the greatest needs in the health area, the least accessibility, and in fact, it is where I feel at home as a professional.The passion for perinatal mental health emerged a little later, in 2015, but after I started to deepen my knowledge in this area, I never stopped.Currently, I am doing a master's degree in maternal health and obstetric nursing to be able to deepen my knowledge in the perinatal period and bring (even) more qualified care to the families' homes from pregnancy to the end of the first year after birth.
 It has been with immense joy, gratitude and pride that I have felt the pulse of this project and its growth, which would not be possible without the trust of the various families who come to us and without the wonderful team with whom I have the privilege of working.

 Ana Rita Pereira